Skip to content

 manifestIdThe VDS manifest identifier, linking to the credential schema definition

-IDToken uses the W3C Bitstring Status List for credential revocation.
+IDToken Seal uses the W3C Bitstring Status List for credential revocation.
 Each issued credential receives a unique index in a published bitstring.
-When an enrollment is revoked, the corresponding bits are flipped and the status list is updated.
+When an enrollment is revoked, the corresponding bit is flipped and the status list is updated.

 Status FieldValue